JRC-COMBINE/NoiseCut/README.md

 ![NoiseCut logo](docs/artwork/NoiseCut_logo.jpg)

+`noisecut` is an easy-to-use Python package for the implementation of tree-structured functional networks (FNs) as a model class for the classification of binary data with prior knowledge on input features.
+FNs can be viewed as modular neural networks, where the structure of the links between the modules and the information flow from input variables to the output variable is pre-determined.
+Here, each module of the FN is simply represented as a black-box module.
+The identification of an FN, i.e., learning the input-output function of the FN, is then decomposed to the identification of the individual interior black-box modules.

-A Tree-structured Hybrid model has been implemented in this package.
-It can be used to fit a hybrid model which has the below criteria.
+`noisecut` can be used for any tree-structured FNs which has the below criteria.
+It should have
-1. two hidden layer
+1. two hidden layer,
-2. arbitrary number of black boxes in the first hidden layer
+2. arbitrary number of black boxes in the first hidden layer,
-3. only one black box in the second hidden layer
+3. only one black box in the second hidden layer,
-4. each input feature goes only to one black box.
+4. each input feature goes only to one black box (tree structure).

 ## Installation